LMMMEng/TransXNet/README.md

 torchvision==0.14.1
 ```
 ## 2. Data Preparation
-[ImageNet](https://image-net.org/) with the following folder structure, you can extract ImageNet by this [script](https://gist.github.com/BIGBALLON/8a71d225eff18d88e469e6ea9b39cef4).
+Prepare [ImageNet](https://image-net.org/) with the following folder structure, you can extract ImageNet by this [script](https://gist.github.com/BIGBALLON/8a71d225eff18d88e469e6ea9b39cef4).

 ```
 │imagenet/